nvim-treesitter/nvim-treesitter-textobjects/README.md

 - peek_definition_code: show textobject surrounding definition as determined using Neovim's built-in LSP in a floating window.
-Press the shortcut twice to enter the floating window (when https://github.com/neovim/neovim/pull/12720 or its successor is merged)
+Press the shortcut twice to enter the floating window.

 ```lua
 lua <<EOF